-Where to find all Hexagon Pieces in 'Resident Evil 4 Remake'
+How to solve the Hexagon Puzzle in 'Resident Evil 4 Remake'

 There are three Hexagon Pieces to track down in the lake area of Resident Evil 4 Remake.
 You’ll generally come across them just by following the main path, but we’ve marked them on maps below to make sure you don’t miss one.
 Once you have all three, it’s just a case of slotting them in, and solving the puzzle.
 Easy.

-Here’s where to find all three Hexagon Pieces in Resident Evil 4 Remake, and what you’ll get for solving this particular puzzle.
+Here’s where to find all three Hexagon Pieces in Resident Evil 4 Remake, and what you’ll get for solving the Hexagon Puzzle.

 Where to find all Hexagon Pieces in ‘Resident Evil 4 Remake’